 In his debut book, ‘Peace in the Age of Chaos’, Steve writes, “What were the causes of such a violent social context?
-There was no lack of emotional strength among the people; indeed, they showed extraordinary levels of resilience at times.
+There was no lack of emotional strength among the people.
+Indeed, they showed extraordinary levels of resilience at times.
 So why was there such an absence of peace?”

-This discovery led Steve to a disturbing conclusion — If a simple businessman such as himself could not find an accurate and easy-to-understand measure of countries according to their peacefulness, then how well did the global community genuinely understand peace?
+This discovery led Steve to a disturbing conclusion.
+If a simple businessman such as himself could not find an accurate and easy-to-understand measure of countries according to their peacefulness, then how well did the global community genuinely understand the concept?

-Similarly, without a reliable measurement of peace — one that synthesizes quantitative and qualitative indicators to provide a holistic image of peace as a system — an understanding of peace is unattainable, and efforts to create and sustain peace are doomed to futility.
+Similarly, without a reliable measurement — one that synthesizes quantitative and qualitative indicators to provide a holistic image of peace as a system — an understanding is unattainable, and efforts to create and sustain peacefulness are doomed to futility.

-Thus, the development of the Global Peace Index was born from the passion for peace to be measurable, communicable and most vitally, teachable.
+Thus, the development of the Global Peace Index (GPI) was born from the passion for peace to be measurable, communicable and most vitally, teachable.

 The GPI ranks 163 independent states and territories according to their level of peacefulness.
 Produced by the Institute for Economics and Peace (IEP), the GPI is the world’s leading measure of global peacefulness.